apache/storm-site/_posts/2014-11-25-storm093-released.md

 Thanks
 ------
-Special thanks are due to all those who have contributed to Storm -- whether through direct code contributions, documentation, bug reports, or helping other users on the mailing lists.
+Special thanks are due to all those who have contributed to Apache Storm -- whether through direct code contributions, documentation, bug reports, or helping other users on the mailing lists.
 Your efforts are much appreciated.

 Full Changelog